 Meanwhile, President Trump, a somewhat phony patriot himself (draft dodger) has made inflammatory comments about NFL players “disrespecting” the flag and somehow conflating that to be disrespectful of the military as well.
 What they are disrespecting are the police of the United States, including the thousands of African American police officers.
 The “modified” protests such as giving the “Black Power” raised fist salute is every bit as distasteful and based on a false narrative as the kneeling or sitting during the National Anthem.
 The idiot NFL owners fail to grasp that they have every right to prohibit displays of political grandstanding while the players are representing the team.
 The right of free speech and political expression comes when a player or anyone else is not “at work!”
 (We have decided to totally boycott the NFL as long as this provocative behavior is undermining the efforts of American police officers.)
 The icing on the hypocritical cake is the NFL owners refusing to hire Colin Kaepernick, a reasonably good quarterback because he started the protests.

 Finally, we will list some of the rotten behavior perpetrated by NFL players, just as a reminder in case they forgot what their own peers have been up to.
-Who would you nominate to the list?

 1. Aaron Hernandez, murderer.